 The wallet lets you store XLM, as well as any token from the Stellar Network.
 BlockEQ is also the first native iOS wallet that supports trading on Stellar’s decentralized exchange SDEX.
 It includes additional options like PIN protected private key, ability to receive inflation every week, detailed balance summary, and exchange address recognition.
 Read the tutorial on how to set this wallet up here.

 Atomic Wallet works as a decentralized wallet platform for custody-free, immutable, cross-chain, and transparent cryptocurrency trading.
 The trading takes place on the wallet’s decentralized atomic swap exchange.
 This exchange lets users operate without the need to register and perform annoying and privacy intruding KYC/AML verifications.
 Enabling anonymous cross-chain swaps with no third party risk, the wallet is a safe and private solution for managing your cryptocurrency.
 Atomic Wallet is capable of storing over 300 cryptocurrencies, including XLM.
+Great user interface and good reputation makes it one of the best Stellar Lumens wallets out there.

 The Clic Wallet is an interesting addition to the Stellar’s wallet lineup.
 It is a peer-to-peer Stellar wallet that makes use of federated Stellar addresses, letting users send money like an email anywhere in the world.
 This is much simpler than having to memorize and type out the full wallet public key whenever you want to send funds.